Heeward : 2018-10-1;21:56

 - Todays Pics under Info has random photos from the archive

-- there is a growing portfolio of very detailed drawings showing how each cruiser evolved through its lifetime.
+- there is a growing portfolio of very detailed drawings showing how each ship evolved through its lifetime.
 Examples are shown below.
 They are very detailed and the result of immense research by Eric Leon and 'Nimitz', together with many helpers around the world.
 They are unique and only available on this site.
-You can vote below for their next projects.
+You can vote below to choose the next work.

 - to research a ship lost during WW1 or WW2, use the Ships Sunk search - information on 13,000 ships, Cruisers, Carriers, Battleships, Submarines, MTBs, Tanker, Cargo, Passenger etc, etc and for warships there will be a map to find out where it was sunk